Answers to common questions about AMBS

+Answers to common questions about AMBS

 Do you provide student housing?

 AMBS has several units of various sizes for student rental.
 All units are equipped with a stove and refrigerator and have access to laundry facilities within the building.
 Most units come as furnished apartments, although unfurnished apartments are also available.
 A limited number of unfurnished apartments are pet-approved, providing guidelines are followed.
 Students are normally expected to provided their own linens, towels, kitchen utensils and dishes.
 (These items are provided for international students and missionary/service workers.)
 Rental rates vary according to the type and size of the unit, as well as the number of persons in the apartment.
 Pets are not permitted in campus housing or on the grounds.
 Students are encouraged to fill out a housing application as early as possible.
 For more information, visit the housing pages.

-Students must hold a BA degree or equivalent to enter the MATPS program.
+Students must hold a BA degree or equivalent to enter the MATPS or Graduate Certificate programs.
 A limited number of students who do not hold a BA degree or equivalent who meet certain requirements may be admitted to the MDiv or MACF degrees.
-Students may contact the admissions office for details.
+Students may contact the Admissions Office for details.

-Admission to the MDiv or MACF without an undergraduate degree requires petition to the Admissions and Assessment Committee by the faculty adviser or program director, successful completion of Leadership Education in Anabaptist Perspective (LEAP), at least twelve hours of study in on-campus or hybrid courses, and successfully meeting other requirements for candidacy.
+Admission to the MDiv or MACF without an undergraduate degree requires petition to the Admissions and Assessment Committee by the faculty advisor or program director, successful completion of Leadership Education in Anabaptist Perspective (LEAP), successful completion of at least 12 credit hours, and successfully meeting other requirements for candidacy.

 Students without an undergraduate degree should consult with the Financial Aid Office about eligibility for Federal Stafford Loans.

 May I visit the campus?

 Visiting AMBS is one of the best ways to evaluate a seminary's academic programs.
 If you contact the Admissions Office in advance, we can arrange for opportunities for you to meet with meet with faculty and students, attend classes, worship in chapel and meet with an admissions counselor.
 Find out more about how you can experience our learning community in our visit AMBS area.